obwansan/RSVP-App/README.md

   SOLUTION: "If you want to return the text of an element, remember that text is always inside a Text node, and you will have to return the Text node's node value (element.childNodes[0].nodeValue)."

+3. Text area

+Add text area to each li for notes (e.g. time they'll arrive, what they’re bringing etc).